Vectorized/solady/docs/utils/libstring.md

     returns (string[] memory result)
 ```

-Returns a arrays of strings based on the `delimiter` inside of the `subject` string.
+Returns an arrays of strings based on the `delimiter` inside of the `subject` string.

 ### concat(string,string)